joe-practice/guidelines/Process/PullRequests.md

 of the team.
 Team specific guidelines should go above and beyond those listed here.

-First, a PR should not be merged to dev/master any of the following apply:
+First, a PR should not be merged to dev/master if any of the following apply:
   * A broken build which typically means that unit and or integration tests are not passing.
   * Comments asking for clarification that have not been addressed.